History of Singapore Airlines: COVID-19 pandemic

 Like other airlines around the world, Singapore Airlines was badly hit by the effects of the global COVID-19 pandemic.
 As countries started to restrict international travel through their border controls, the airline began cutting capacity on 23 January 2020, up to 96% in March 2020.
 As a result, about 138 aircraft were grounded.
 The remaining flights were required to have everyone wearing face masks; social distancing was ruled out as it may incur high costs.
 Hot towels were replaced by wet wipes.

 Operations at Changi Airport were consolidated to Terminal 3 in May 2020, with its service centre located at the ION Orchard shopping mall during the lockdown period of the government mandated "circuit breaker" from 7 April to 1 June 2020.
 On 10 April 2020, SIA announced that they would offer a full cash refund on Singapore Airlines, SilkAir and Scoot tickets bought during the COVID-19 pandemic.
 Alternatively, eligible passengers could choose a credit option for which they would be offered additional flight credits.

 SIA's employees were affected as well.
 Flight crew were forced to take varying amounts of no-pay leave each month, with some also being retrenched.
 Retrenched staff were assisted through placements in other companies such as Lazada, Shopback and Shopee, and retained staff were allowed to be employed in healthcare or other essential COVID-19 prevention roles.

-To help with its cashflow, the airline received additional financial support from the Singapore government with the Resilience Budget in March 2020, with the government providing industry wide co-funding of local worker's salary as well as operational costs.
+To help with its cashflow, the airline received additional financial support from the Singapore government with the Resilience Budget in March 2020, with the government providing industry wide co-funding of local workers' salary as well as operational costs.
 In addition, the airline announced on 27 March 2020 that it was raising some S$8.8 billion through a mixture of shares and bonds, which would be issued at a discount.
 As a result, the share ended the day down 43 cents or 6.6% from the end of the previous day's market close.
 On the same day, SIA received a rescue package of S$19 billion from its major shareholder Temasek Holdings which contained S$5.3 billion equity and S$9.7 billion convertible note.
 Singapore's biggest bank DBS lent S$4 billion to help SIA get over the crisis and position itself for expansion.

 On 14 May 2020, Singapore Airlines announced a full year loss of S$212 million for the financial year 2019/2020, marking the airline's first loss in its 48 years of operation.
 The company recorded its worst ever results for the fiscal year ending in March 2021, posting a record US$3.2 billion annual loss and a decrease of 97.9% in passenger traffic due to border restrictions.

 To ensure the safety of passengers amid the COVID-19 pandemic, Singapore Airlines launched an application that works like a Digital Health Passport.
 The application includes all passenger information along with COVID-19 diagnosis for easy passage via the airport.